icewater96/Project_1/README.md

 Python code main.py in the repository contains all necessary code for this project.
 Running python main.py will start training automatically.
 The script will save intermediate model into checkpoint file.

+## Learning algorithms

+This implementation uses Deep Reinforcement Learning approach.
+To be more specific, Deep Q Network (DQN) is utilized to represent a stata-action value function, converting a state vector into action values.
+The training process involves Experience Relay to break unwanted correlation in experiences.
+In addition, fixed Q target is also implemented for the sake of training stability.